telerik/winforms-docs/tools/controlspy/inspecting-properties.md

 ---
 title: Inspecting Properties
-page_title: Inspecting Properties | UI for WinForms Documentation
+page_title: Inspecting Properties | RadControlSpy
-description: Inspecting Properties
+description: This article shows how you can use the RadControlSpy to inspect
 slug: winforms/tools/controlspy/inspecting-properties
 tags: inspecting,properties
 published: True